mdetools/mdetools19/program.md

 layout: page
 slide_id: 4
 ---
-# Keynote: Envisioning Future Language Workbenches by Markus Voelter
+# Keynote: Markus Voelter - Envisioning Future Language Workbenches

 Over the last couple of years, I have used MPS successfully to build interesting (modeling and programming) languages in a wide variety of